-B.4 Noise Control Objectives during Demolition Works
+B.6 Noise Control Objectives during Demolition Works

-To assist in managing impacts of noise from the demolishing of the existing building on residences and other sensitive land uses, it is recommended that the NSW Department of Environment & Climate Change: Construction Noise Guideline be applied to the site to provide a quantitative and qualitative assessment for evaluating performance and compliance of resultant noise from demolishing works of the existing building.
+To assist in managing impacts of noise from the demolishing of the existing dwelling and outbuilding on residences and other sensitive land uses, it is recommended that the NSW Department of Environment & Climate Change: Construction Noise Guideline be applied to the site to provide a quantitative and qualitative assessment for evaluating performance and compliance of resultant noise from demolishing works of the existing dwelling and outbuilding.
 In particular reference is made to Table 2 of the NSW Department of Environment & Climate Change: Construction Noise Guideline which sets out management levels for noise at residences and other sensitive land uses.